Preserve and enhance the surface of your work with Mayco’s Stoneware Clear.

 Mayco Clear, Matte Clear and Zinc-Free-Clear dipping & brushing glazes are AP Non-Toxic, Food Safe and Dinnerware Safe, when used according to manufacturer’s directions.

 Choosing a dipping or brushing version of a clear glaze is dependent on application preference, quantity of glazing and time.
 Mayco offers pre-made low fire clear glaze in both dipping and brushing formulas.
 Brushing clear glazes differ from dipping versions in that they contain organic additives, which make the brushing glazes thicker (viscous) than dipping formulas.
 These additives are meant to improve the flow of glaze from the brush and assist with the even-ness of application, enhancing the fired surface finish.
 The amount of glaze deposited on the ware is primarily a function of glaze viscosity and the number of applications.
 Typically, 2 applications are required, allowing dry time between coats.
 Dipping clear glazes contain fewer organic additives, making dipping glazes less viscous than their brushing counterpart.
 The amount of glaze deposited on the ware is a function of glaze viscosity and the amount of time left in the glaze.
 Often dipping glazes are preferred in a studio or production environment where a large quantity of ware is processed.

 Zinc Free Clear is a specialty clear glaze designed for use on glaze containing chrome-based pigments.
-Most of Mayco Fundamentals and Designer Liners will look best using Mayco’s SW-001 Stoneware Clear over them, however for Fundamentals Underglazes UG-21 Leaf Green, UG-22 Spring Green, UG-34 Chestnut Brown, UG-198 Dark Grey, and SG-405 we recommend using Zinc-Free Clear to maintain color.
+Most of Mayco Fundamentals and Designer Liners will look best using Mayco’s SW-001 Stoneware Clear over them, however for Fundamentals Underglazes UG-21 Leaf Green, UG-22 Spring Green, UG-34 Chestnut Brown, UG-198 Dark Grey, and SG-405 Designer Liner Green, we recommend using Zinc-Free Clear to maintain color.
 It ensures that you will get brilliant smooth and crystal clear surfaces over these colors.